blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 ## 11. Limitations and Next Steps

 **Simplified for this reference design:**

 - **Hydraulic injection pressure, not in-cavity pressure.** This design measures hydraulic injection pressure at the injection cylinder's manifold block using a standard 4–20 mA strain-gauge transducer.
 It does not measure in-cavity pressure, which requires a mold-mounted piezoelectric transducer installed through a dedicated sensor port in the mold (either an existing port or one machined for that purpose).
 Hydraulic pressure is the upstream forcing function applied by the injection unit; cavity pressure is the actual polymer pressure inside the mold cavity.
 The two differ by nozzle, gate, and runner losses that vary with resin, temperature, and wear.
 For shot-to-shot consistency monitoring and trend detection where the hydraulic-to-cavity relationship is reasonably stable, hydraulic pressure is a practical and accessible signal.
-For applications that require direct cavity pressure (closed-loop pack control, high-precision medical or optical parts), a mold-mounted piezoelectric transducer with appropriate charge amplifier and signal conditioning is required — see the scope note at the top of this document.
+For applications that require direct cavity pressure (closed-loop pack control, high-precision medical or optical parts), a mold-mounted piezoelectric transducer with appropriate charge amplifier and signal conditioning is required.
+See the scope Note at the top of this document.

 - **Cycle counter resets on power loss.** `g_cycle_count` is a RAM-only variable.
 The `cycle` field in every Note is a per-boot-session shot sequence number — it resets to zero on every power loss or reboot.
 It is not a persistent lifetime part counter.
 For cumulative production counting in a downstream system, use Notehub event timestamps as the canonical ordering key.
 A production enhancement would persist `g_cycle_count` to the STM32's internal flash (using HAL_FLASH_Program) or to a small external EEPROM, with writes batched (e.g. every 100 shots) to stay well within flash endurance limits.

 - **Pressure range is POC-level.** The default 0–2,000 PSI range suits benchtop and lab hydraulic circuits but may be insufficient for production injection machines, where hydraulic injection pressures often exceed this range.
 Deploying on a higher-pressure circuit requires a transducer rated for the actual maximum hydraulic pressure — update `max_pressure_psi` to match and confirm the manifold fitting and transducer pressure ratings before installation.
 - **20 Hz shot capture is POC-level.** The firmware samples at 20 Hz (50 milliseconds per sample), which is sufficient for extracting the five summary features used here but is too coarse to capture the fine structure of the fill waveform.
 Fast injection molding machines — particularly those with fill times under 200 milliseconds or rapid gate-seal transients — may require 100–1000 Hz sampling to faithfully characterize fill dynamics and detect peak-pressure spikes.
 Achieving higher rates on the Cygnet would require SPI DMA, double-buffering, and a deeper profile buffer.
 - **Profile waveform is not transmitted.** The firmware captures the pressure and temperature profile in RAM and extracts features from it, but only the five features are sent to Notehub.
 The raw profile arrays are discarded after each shot.
-A production system that needs SPC waveform analysis or golden-sample comparison would need to transmit the profile itself — but at 2,048 samples × 8 bytes × 2,880 shots per day, transmitting raw profiles is a very different data volume problem.
+A production system that needs SPC waveform analysis or golden-sample comparison would need to transmit the profile itself, but at 2,048 samples × 8 bytes × 2,880 shots per day, transmitting raw profiles is a very different data volume problem.
 - **Single sensor per shot.** One pressure transducer and one thermocouple.
 Multi-cavity molds (two-cavity, four-cavity, family molds) would need one transducer per cavity plus a firmware extension to track per-cavity features independently.
 - **Gate-seal detection is heuristic.** Pack-phase end is detected when pressure drops to 50% of peak.
 Real-world molds may have a different ratio depending on gate geometry and resin rheology.
 The `GATE_SEAL_FRAC` constant in firmware is the tuning point for this.
 - **Shot trigger is pressure-only.** Some machine controllers output a digital shot-in-progress signal on their I/O board.
 Wiring that signal to a digital input pin and using it as the primary trigger (rather than the pressure threshold) would give more precise shot-boundary timing.
 The firmware's pressure-threshold approach is a practical alternative for installations where the machine's I/O is not accessible.